Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 23.md

 # Use Case Description 23

-## Use Case: Display the population of people living and not living in the cities in each continent
+## Use Case: Display the world's population.

 ## Characteristic Information